understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 pip install "quantus[full]"
 ```

-### Package Requirements
+### Package requirements

-The package requirments are as follows:
+The package requirements are as follows:
 ```
 python>=3.7.0
 pytorch>=1.10.1